Kafr Jammal

-Kafr Jammal (كفر جمّال), is a Palestinian town in the Tulkarm Governorate in the western edge of the West Bank.
+Kafr Jammal (كفر جمّال), is a town in the Tulkarm Governorate in the western edge of the West Bank, Palestine.
 It is located about halfway between Qalqilyah and Tulkarm, and had a population of 2,855 in 2017.
 The village is mainly agricultural, and mostly raises olive and citrus crops.
 Kafr Jammal is at an altitude of 257 meters, and is bordered by Falamya (Falameh, Falāma) in the west, Kafr Zibad in the east, Jayyous in the south, and Kafr Sur to the north.

 History

 Ceramics from the Byzantine period have been found here.

 Ottoman period

 16th century

 Kafr Jammal was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared under that name in the tax registers as being in the Nahiya of Bani Sa'b, part of the Nablus Sanjak.
 It had a population of 17 households and 13 bachelors, all Muslims.
 The villagers paid a fixed tax rate of 33.3% on various agricultural products, such as wheat, barley, summer crops, olive trees, goats and/or beehives, in addition to "occasional revenues" and a press for olive oil or grape syrup; a total of 11,074 akçe.